TL, DR: Does Kratom Cause Hair Loss?

 What Are The Treatments for Hair Loss?

-As a result, there’s been a lot of attention among researchers and clinicians around hair loss treatment over the years.
+As a result, researchers and clinicians have paid a lot of attention to hair loss treatment over the years.
 Here are some of the most common forms of treatment for hair loss in both men and women.

 1. Hair Transplant Surgery

 This treatment is usually performed by a plastic surgeon.
-It involves removing the hair follicles from other regions of the body (usually behind the ears) and transplanting them into the scalp.
+It involves removing the hair follicles from other body regions (usually behind the ears) and transplanting them into the scalp.

-Other treatments, like platelet-rich plasma (PRP), are used in combination to increase the likelihood of the transplants from taking hold.
+Other treatments, like platelet-rich plasma (PRP), are combined to increase the likelihood of the transplants from taking hold.

 The problem with this treatment is that it usually only lasts a couple of years before the new follicles suffer from the same fate as the generation before them.